leinonen/go-lisp/docs/core_library.md

 # Core Library Documentation

 ## Overview
-The core library (`core.lisp`) provides a comprehensive collection of mathematical functions, list utilities, and higher-order functions that extend the basic capabilities of the Lisp interpreter.
+The core library (`core.lisp`) provides a comprehensive collection of mathematical functions, list utilities, and higher-order functions that extend the basic capabilities of Go Lisp.

 ## Installation and Usage